adgalad/Epilog/README.md

 ~~~

 ### Records
-Epilog records are arbitrarily nested structures.
-This abstraction allows
+Epilog `record`s are arbitrarily nested structures.
+This abstraction
-Epilog programmers to define their own data types by meaningfully associating
+allows Epilog programmers to define their own data types by meaningfully
-other data types, which can be native types, arrays, eithers or other records.
+associating other data types, which can be native types, arrays, `either`s
+or other `record`s.

-It is not possible, however, to define a record containing itself, either
+It is not possible, however, to define a `record` containing itself, either
 directly or indirectly, since this would consume an infinite amount of memory.

-All record types must be defined in the global scope.
+All `record` types must be defined in the global scope.

-A record type is defined with the following syntax:
+A `record` type is defined with the following syntax:
 ~~~erlang
     record <record_name> :-
         <type_0> <entry_0>